 |G Suite Communication Tools G Suite for SalesIT Service Management (ITSM) Tools||Shared Inbox Live ChatConversational Customer Engagement|

 Cleverly branded as Guide, Zendesk’s knowledge base management system combines stored institutional and tacit knowledge (via live agents).
-As support staff answer questions, Zendesk allows their responses to be converted into articles, otherwise known as exchanges.
+As support team members answer questions, Zendesk converts their responses into articles, otherwise known as exchanges.
 Once an agent saves a response as an article, Zendesk’s AI can automatically deliver the information to users who ask similar questions in the future.

-Beyond live support, Zendesk’s knowledge base also features a chatbot they’ve named, Answer Bot.
-As one would expect, Answer Bot is designed to handle level-0 tickets like FAQs.
+Beyond live support, Zendesk’s knowledge base also features a chatbot called Answer Bot.
+As one would expect, Answer Bot can handle Level 0 tickets like FAQs.

-- Pros: Its Guide is often praised for its customizability and enterprise-friendly pricing.
+- Pros: Its guide offers customization options and enterprise-friendly pricing.

-- Cons: Some users find the need for customization overwhelming—leaving too much work for the end-user.
+- Cons: Some users find the need for customization overwhelming because it leaves too much work for the end-user.

 Though it isn’t branded like its counterparts at Zendesk, Freshdesk’s helpdesk system also features knowledge base management functionality.
-According to its website, the process for adding knowledge within Freshdesk is slightly more labor-intensive than other options on the market.
+The process for adding knowledge within Freshdesk is slightly more labor-intensive than other options on the market.

 - Pros: Its solution articles allow agents to create evergreen content around FAQs.